-This section addresses the own funds and capital adequacy of the Financial Group, as well as information about the methodology, requirements and conclusions reported to the SFSA as part of the quarterly COREP reporting and the annual ICLAAP report.
+This section addresses the own funds and capital adequacy of the Financial Group, as well as information about the methodology, requirements and conclusions.

 2.1 Own funds

 BBAB and the Financial Group shall at all times satisfy Common Equity Tier 1 capital ("CET1") ratio of at least 4.5%, Tier 1 capital ratio of at least 6%, total capital ratio of at least 8%, and the institution-specific buffer requirements.